redhat-developer/vscode-java/README.md

  * `java.import.generatesMetadataFilesAtProjectRoot` : Specify whether the project metadata files(.project, .classpath, .factorypath, .settings/) will be generated at the project root.
 Defaults to `false`.
  * `java.inlayHints.parameterNames.enabled`: Enable/disable inlay hints for parameter names.
 Supported values are: `none`(disable parameter name hints), `literals`(Enable parameter name hints only for literal arguments) and `all`(Enable parameter name hints for literal and non-literal arguments).
 Defaults to `literals`.

-New in 1.6.0
-* `java.signatureHelp.description.enabled`: Enable/disable to show the description in signature help.
-Defaults to `false`.
-* `java.project.encoding`: Project encoding settings.
-  - `ignore`: Ignore project encoding settings (default).
-  - `warning`: Show warning if a project has no explicit encoding set.
-  - `setDefault`: Set the default workspace encoding settings.

-Removed in 1.6.0
-* `java.completion.overwrite`: Please use `editor.suggest.insertMode` instead.
-You can quickly toggle between `insert` & `replace` modes with `Shift` + `Tab` or `Shift` + `Enter` (default keyboard shortcuts).
-See `acceptAlternativeSelectedSuggestion` from the keyboard shortcuts menu for further details.

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience a few minor issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.
 Semantic highlighting can be disabled for all languages using the `editor.semanticHighlighting.enabled` setting, or for Java only using [language-specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).